-Jordan Hospital provides medical interpreters certified in five different languages including Portuguese, Spanish, French, Vietnamese, and Italian.
+Jordan Hospital provides medical interpreters for Portuguese and Spanish.
 The hospital also provides American Sign Language interpreters for the deaf and hard of hearing.
 In the event a patient requires interpreting for another language, a telephone service is available that offers up to 140 languages.

-The office for interpreter services handles all requests from 8:00 a.m. to 4:30 p.m., Monday through Friday.
+The office for interpreter services handles all requests from 9:00 a.m. to 3:30 p.m., Monday through Friday.
+Interpreter services can be reached at 508-830-2400 or 508-944-7041.
 Nursing supervisors respond to requests beyond regular hours.

 Deaf or hard of hearing patients, if admitted, are offered a closed captioned television.
 All hospital rooms have closed captioned availability.
 Deaf and hard of hearing patients are also offered the use of a TTY/TDD phone.